 As we’re stepping into 2017 with renewed ambitions for a better world, it’s time to reflect on the global events that impacted the world in 2016 and look back at our work, achievements and lessons learnt.
 The past year was marked by a series of events that will give the global environment new contours in the upcoming years.

 Global political changes

 In 2016, major political changes took place across the world, changes that analysts predict to have an impact on the international development field sooner or later.

-Ongoing conflicts and natural disasters displaced millions of people and caused atrocities, famine, extreme poverty and millions of deaths.
+Ongoing conflicts and natural disasters displaced millions of people and caused atrocities, famine, extreme poverty and many deaths.
 Unfortunately, we had to wind down operations in South Sudan but our thoughts are with our colleagues over there.

 In some cases, despite ongoing conflict, we can organise support from outside.
 In Congo-Brazzaville we manage our activities from DR Congo; and recently, SNV Tanzania and EnDev trained Burundian cookstove producers 250 km from the border, in Mwanza, so that the supply of clean cookstoves carries on in the country.

 By contributing to youth employment, climate resilience, stable economies and societal cohesion, we hope to do our bit in preventing further conflicts.
 Examples are: scaling up our Opportunities for Youth Employment (OYE) project, fostering inclusive businesses (see SIDA-funded project), implementing advocacy programmes and coming up with innovative climate action solutions.